Go Kayaking North Wales is now open 7 days a week!

 Mile End Mill: A Short History

-We are based in Mile End Mill, which is currently an outdoor centre run by TNR Outdoors.
+Go Kayaking North Wales is based in Mile End Mill, which is currently an outdoor centre run by TNR Outdoors.
 Mile End Mill dates back to the 18th century when it was originally built as a water-powered mill.
 Its strategic location on the banks of the River Dee provided the necessary water source to drive the mill’s machinery, harnessing the power of the river for grinding grains.

 The history of Mile End Mill showcases its evolution from an industrial powerhouse to a cultural centre.
 Its connection to the River Dee and its role in supporting the local economy has left an undeniable mark on the town’s identity.
 Today, Mile End Mill stands as a living testament to Llangollen’s paddling and cultural history.